rust-lang/project-ffi-unwind/roadmap/propagate-rust-panic-through-native-frame.md

 ## Unwind-termination and related concerns

 There are several possibilities for the top section of the diagram, above the native frames:

 * Rust frames - the `panic` re-enters Rust frames
   * At this point, the `panic` will be no different from a normal `panic`, unless and until it re-enters native frames.
   * The `panic` may caught as usual, either with `catch_panic` or by crossing a thread boundary.
-* Thread boundary - the thread initiating the `panic` started with a call to a native (non-Rust) function.
+* Thread boundary - the exception propagates all the way to a native frame that was invoked from another thread
 * App entry point - the unwind is not caught and does not cross a thread boundary.
   * This should cause the application to terminate.